technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 2/Lab 2 - Streamlining IT Support Operations with Autonomous Copilot Agent at Contoso Solutions.md

 ##  Task 3: Update the Fallback Topic

-1. From the top bar option click on **Topics** and then click and open **Fallback** topic.
+1. From the top bar option click on **Topics** and then click and open the **Fallback** topic.

     ![](./media/image39.png)